walterdejong/synctool/doc/chapter2.md

     master n1.mycluster.org

-If you don't know what the fqdn is, you can get it by running this UNIX shell command:
+If you don't know what the fqdn is, you can get it by running the command:

-    python -c "import socket; print socket.getfqdn()"
+    synctool-config --fqdn

 If you want to manage the master node itself with synctool, you should also define it as a node.
 It is a matter of taste, but it is maybe better _not_